 -

 Consider amending your soil with materials that help retain moisture, such as compost or peat moss.
-This will ensure that your plants have a consistent supply of water to keep their vacuoles full.
+This will check that your plants have a consistent supply of water to keep their vacuoles full.
 Additionally, be mindful of the nutrients you provide to your plants.
 Vacuoles store nutrients, so a balanced fertilizer will help your plants thrive.

 -